-Most of us have used the invitation evangelism style along our journey.
+Power of Invitation Evangelism.
+Most of us have used this style along our journey.
 Nothing energizes us more than getting someone to come to church with us.
 Did we use the invitation to share what Jesus had done for us?
 We were probably so excited someone was coming we didn’t share our testimony.
 It was the testimony of the woman at the well making her invitation powerful.

 The Power of Invitation Evangelism